terrapower/armi/doc/user/outputs/database.rst

    little endian so that the file is portable across different systems).
 Values can be scalar, vector, or N-dimensional arrays.
 3. Attributes - attributes can exist on a dataset or a group to provide supplemental information about the group or dataset.
-We use attributes to idicate the ARMI database version that was used to create the database, the time the case was executed, and whether or not the case completed successfully.
+We use attributes to indicate the ARMI database version that was used to create the database, the time the case was executed, and whether or not the case completed successfully.
 We also sometimes apply attributes to datasets to indicate if any special formatting or layout was used to